Chapter 1:

 “We came all this way!
 It’d be pretty boring if nothing happened though.”
 Harper laughed nervously, scratching at his cheek.

 “Now’s the time to bail, if anyone wants to.
 No matter what…I’m going.”
-Nicolaus said as he pulled up the police tape and climbed underneath.
+Nicolaus said as he pulled up the police tape and climbed underneath!
 He held it up so that if anyone wanted, they could follow.

 A myriad of quick glances were exchanged amongst the group, with uncertainty as the hurdle preventing anyone from being the first to join Nicolaus.
 Amala simply walked underneath and joined him on the other side, much to everyone’s surprise!
 Vernon and Katie followed suit.
-Vergil and Harper still waited, almost frozen with nervousness.
+Vergil and Harper waited, almost frozen with nervousness.

 “No pressure, Vergil.”
 Nicolaus stated, seeing that the teen was more uncertain than his friend.